cofide/wimse-s2s-httpsig-poc/README.md

 ## Running the demo

-To run the demo you need to run the mini-spire server:
+To run the demo you need to run a `cofide/minispire` server:
 ```
-go run ./mini-spire
+go run github.com/cofide/minispire/cmd@v0.1.1
 ```

 Then in another terminal run the server: